-We finished 2020 with over 130 members, expanded our staff, and added comprehensive activities for networking and capacity building.
-Currently, we are bringing the community together to improve outcomes for children and families through initiatives including mental health, early learning and literacy, and civic engagement.
+We finished 2021 with over 120 members, expanded our staff, and added comprehensive activities for networking and capacity building.
+We are bringing the community together to improve outcomes for children and families through initiatives focused on Mental Health, Literacy & Civic Engagement.